XS-MLVP/picker/README.md

   -e,--example                Build example project, default is OFF --autobuild BOOLEAN [1]     Auto build the generated project, default is true
 ```

+The `pack` subcommand is used to convert UVM `sequence_item` into other languages and then communicate through TLM (currently supports Python, other languages are under development).

+> $picker pack --help

 ```bash
 Pack uvm transaction as a uvm agent and python class